Ejostol/Falling-Stands-/paper.md

 In the 1980s, the value of hardwood tree species such as _Cryptomeria japonica_ crashed as the demand for wood products lessened.
 The intention behind the reforestation plan was to build upland economies, but the increase in forestry support was too late and inflexible.
 By the time planted trees grew to size, demand had started to wane and Japan had begun to import international resources.[^28] Cheaper plastics flooded the market, and other nations, including Portugal, began clearing their forest land to make room for _Cryptomeria_ plantations.
 Tropical timber from islands such as Borneo, which was cheaper to harvest and of a higher quality, entered the market.
 This new international competition crippled the Japanese market.
 The promise of a thriving rural economy based on harvesting forest products and efficiently distributing them to urban centers died over the course of a single decade, leaving millions of acres of planted forests with little economic value.
 Furthermore, after the <span eid="Q214866">Great Hanshin earthquake</span> devastated large areas of Japan in 1995, the government created strict regulations around the types of timber that it deemed suitable for domestic construction.
 Japanese cedar no longer met the new regulations, decreasing domestic demand for the tree.[^29]

 <param ve-image url="crypto-portugal.jpg"
-       label= "An avenue of Cryptomeria in Portugal's Parque Florestal da Mata da Serreta.
+       label= "An avenue of Japanese cedars in Portugal's Parque Florestal da Mata da Serreta.
 Image by José Luís Ávila Silveira and Pedro Noronha e Costa, 2007." license="Public Domain"
        source="https://commons.wikimedia.org/wiki/File:Parque_Florestal_da_Mata_da_Serreta,_Interior_da_ilha_Terceira,_A%C3%A7ores,_Portugal.JPG">

 While the economic promises came up short, the idea of restoring the green archipelago seemingly was met.
 Japan’s timber market came to rely on pollution exports from less wealthy countries while maintaining its national forests.
 But the manufactured forests host a different environmental issue: undercutting and over-forestation.
 Conversations around forestry’s lack of financial success has been framed as a personal failing, or blame the undercutting of the international market, largely ignoring the role of national reforestation efforts after World War II.[^30]

 <param ve-image
-       label="Cryptomeria trunks are covered in plastic while they are growing to produce smooth specialty timber products that are then polished.
+       label="The tree's trunk is covered in plastic while growing to produce smooth specialty timber products that are then polished.
 Image by authors, 2019." license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0033.JPG?raw=true">